COASTAL RESEARCH Logo

 So what is the real reason for the damage at coastlines?
 Predominantly it is due to human interference.

 Beach levels have been changing in Start Bay for many years, not just following the Hallsands dredging.
-When beach levels are lowered naturally it means that the beach sediment volume has been moved longshore, or cross-shore to the nearshore zone.
+When beach levels are lowered naturally it means that the beach sediment volume has been moved Longshore or Cross-Shore to the nearshore zone.
 Beach levels can also be lowered when highly reflective structures are put in place.
 This results from scour removing shingle towards the nearshore zone.

-Winter gales with their destructive waves cause shingle to be pulled back into the nearshore zone, below the Low Water Mark.
+Winter gales with their Destructive Waves cause shingle to be pulled back into the nearshore zone, below the Low Water Mark.
 If winter gales are of short period, common with Easterlies, they are steeper and tend to be more destructive.
 The constructive waves of the Summer months, particularly if they are of a longer period, can rebuild the beach.
-This is cross-shore movement.
+This is Cross-Shore movement.
 Shingle ridges like Slapton, Chesil Bank in Dorset, Loe Bar in Cornwall, reach their maximum height about September of each year.
 Any stiffening of the ridge by roads or man-made structures restricts the ability of the ridge to respond to natural processes such as roll-over, the process by which sedimentary ridges migrate slowly inland.

 Greater problems occur when coastal defence schemes place reflective structures on beaches attempting to convince local people that the structures will save their properties.
 Concrete, steel piling and even rock armouring all increase reflection of wave energy and lead to scour taking shingle into the nearshore zone.
 The engineers who build these structures fail to understand that they are building on a substrate of shingle and other sediments which are mobile.
 Given time or excessive energy the substrate moves.
 Recent video evidence clearly shows the consequences of reflected waves at Torcross.